kejiahp/passlock/README.md

   winbuild.bat # Windows Command Prompt (CMD)
   ```

+- Within [./src/db/seed/seed.cpp; line 46](https://github.com/kejiahp/passlock/blob/1587778f8e461001e7c38b3bdbc8e925349ab679/src/db/seed/seed.cpp#L46), initialize the `adminSeedEmail` and `adminSeedPassword` variables with an appropriate email and password.
+These are required to seed the database with an admin user.

 - Windows Powershell and CMD Emoji Configuration (_OPTIONAL_)

   At times windows terminals need needs extra configurations allowing emojis to be displayed properlly the commands below help with that.